MoistCode/ElementBlaster/README.md

 **Day 2:**
 This day is dedicated to collision and projectiles.
 To have players and projectiles collide and response appropriately with barricades will translate to working collision and projectile logic for computer players.
-- [ ] Complete collision logic
+- [x] Complete collision logic
 - [x] Complete projectiles logic

 **Day 3:**
 This day is dedicated to testing collision and projectiles with computer players and writing the behavior of computer players.
-- [ ] Complete logic in response to being hit by a projectile
+- [x] Complete logic in response to being hit by a projectile
 - [x] Complete computer element project tiles, self elements, and movements
-- [ ] Complete all automated behavior of computer players
+- [x] Complete all automated behavior of computer players

 **Day 4:**
-This day is dedicated to testing and providing a boss player
+This day is dedicated to testing and providing difficulties
-- [ ] Generate characteristics of a boss player (i.e., spawn rate, blasts, speed, size, etc.)
+- [x] Add restart and difficult buttons
-- [ ] Ensure appropriate spawn rates for boss players
+- [x] Ensure appropriate amount of computer players per difficulty
 - [ ] Add an endless option if user does not wish for the game to end